Fabita98/DrunkStride/README.md

 ### Overview
 Basically, the used approach is based on two scripts: the `Movement` and `UI_Manager` classes where the former controls the movement of a character in a 3D space while the latter manages the UI and the messages displayed on the screen when the simulation is running.

-A more detailed analysis is provided in  the following:
+A more detailed conceptual and technical analysis  is provided in  the following.

 ## Movement class documentation